 In addition to being a member of the Humans and Environmental Change Lab in Anthropology, Shelly is earning a certificate in Women and Gender Studies at UGA's Institute for Women's Studies.
-Shelly also is affiliated with the Latin American and Caribbean Institute (LACSI), where she is a student member of UGA's Brazil Natural Resource Governance Initiative.
+Shelly also is affiliated with the Latin American and Caribbean Institute (LACSI), where she is a founding student member of UGA's Brazil Natural Resource Governance Initiative.

 Biesel, Shelly A. 2020.
 "Radical Media Challenges Rural Stereotypes."
 Anthropology News.